Chapter I - Nightmares

 "You look a mess."
 She smiles sweetly, as she pulls out her phone and gets engrossed in it.

 I turn back towards the kitchen.
-Once Inside I see Jo, the chef in the corner, searching through the giant fridge.
+Once Inside I see Jo, the chef in the corner, bent over searching for something out of the giant fridge.

 She stops rummaging, looks up, smiles at me,